 2. Sensory Defensive Person

-Some characteristics of sensory defensive people include –
+Some characteristics of highly sensitive people from this category include –

 - Getting easily startled by sudden and loud noises